Each department at your organization likely uses its own suite of SaaS apps and on-premise systems.

 If you’re looking for a low-code/no-code tool that offers this functionality, then look no further than Workato.

-Workato, a leader in integration-led automation, offers connectivity to 1000s of SaaS apps, databases, legacy systems, and more, without requiring a single line of code.
-In addition, the platform allows your team to build robust and durable automations across your core processes—from employee onboarding to procure-to-pay to lead routing.
+Workato, the leader in enterprise automation, offers connectivity to 1000s of SaaS apps, databases, legacy systems, and more, without requiring a single line of code.

 It also allows your team to go a step beyond business integrations.
 Using the platform, you can build end-to-end workflow automations based on triggers and actions that allow your team to transform core processes across your organization